TheRealAnonymous008/quartz/content/details/game design/genres/Strategy Games.md

 		* If resources are infinite, the game can, in principle, go on forever.
 		* If resources are placed in the landscape, one dominant strategy to look out for is **resource rushes** where players monopolize these resources.
 The fix if this is not the intent is to *make economic opportunities symmetrical*.
 	* *Another dominant strategy to look out for is concentrated firepower*.
 This can happen as a result of unbalanced production rates.
-	* *Reducing combat effectiveness over time introduces [[System Dynamics|a positive feedback loop]]* which can result in the weaker side losing too quickly (or a stalemate if both sides are weak)
+	* *Reducing combat effectiveness over time introduces [[Feedback Loop|a positive feedback loop]]* which can result in the weaker side losing too quickly (or a stalemate if both sides are weak)
 * *Adding a tech tree and upgrade systems introduce a delay* so that players are not introduced to the more powerful units early on.
 	* In a highly representational wargame, upgrades need not apply to entire unit families immediately.
 We may require the player to upgrade them individually.
 	* Permanent upgrades are ideal for long term strategy.
 Short term upgrades give huge temporary bonuses that are not sustainable long term.